 You will need to cut a small hole for the snaps.
 Just a tip, after the Mod Podge is on the back of the fabric and it is slightly wet, the fabric will stretch easier around the hole.

 So I found that I didn’t need to cut my holes perfect to size, they were actually slightly smaller but I was able to stretch the fabric around them for a snug fit.

-If desired, use a different coordinating fabric for the inside of the box.
+If desired, use a different coordinating fabric for the inside of the case.
 Don’t worry if there is excess fabric, it can all be trimmed after the Mod Podge is dry!

-To finish off the edges, I used fabric washi tape on one 0f the boxes.
+To finish off the edges of my DIY pencil case, I used fabric washi tape on one of the boxes.
 I left the other two unfinished.